May 13, 2019

 The students, under the leadership of Jeffrey Mann, associate professor of religious studies, traveled to Manila's Smokey Mountain trash dump, which at the time was home to more than 3,000 people who lived and worked in the dump.

 With $750 in their pockets from Susquehanna's Alice Pope Shade Fund, the group discussed the best way to invest the money in a way that would support the university theme that year, which was sustainability.

 They chose education.

-“It fills me with such joy to know that not only will Joanna's life be changed through her hard work in high school—but I think about all the other lives that will be changed for the good," Sowers said.
-"Her education gives her the means to provide for herself and those around her.”
+“It fills me with such joy to know that not only will Joanna's life be changed through her hard work in high school—but I think about all the other lives that will be changed for the good,” said Katherine Sowers ’12, religious studies.
+“Her education gives her the means to provide for herself and those around her.”

-In 2014, Smokey Mountain was demolished and the families relocated.
-As a result, the group lost contact with one charge, Jobie.
-But they continue to support another student, Roberto, at between $100 and $200 per year per person.
+The group continues to support another student, Roberto, at between $100 and $200 per year per person.